 Australia has a relatively low rate of unemployment compared to other countries (see Source 3).
-In 2014 it ranked the fifteenth-lowest out of 36 countries using unemployment statistics released by the OECD (Organisation for Economic Co-operation and Development).
+In 2014 it ranked the fifteenth-lowest out of 36 countries using unemployment statistics released by the Organisation for Economic Co-operation and Development (OECD).
 Korea had the lowest unemployment rate (3.5 per cent) and Greece had the highest unemployment rate (26.3 per cent).
-The unemployment rate according to Reserve Bank figures released in 2016 is 5.8 per cent.
+According to Reserve Bank figures released in 2016, the unemployment rate in Australia is 5.8 per cent.